MassBay Community College AIM Program [CC]

 Achieve in Math (AIM) incorporates a 3 week program in the summer and student support services in the fall.
-This initiative helps students build their basic math skills and prepare for the Math Accuplacer Test.
+This initiative helps students build their basic math skills and prepare for college math.
 Students have the opportunity to place into a higher-level math course — ULTIMATELY SAVING MONEY ON EDUCATION!

-This program is for new non-STEM students attending MassBay in Fall 2018.
-Students are expected to attend the 3-week summer program.
+This program is for new non-STEM students attending MassBay in Fall 2021.

 AIM Summer Program Facilitators